italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

     use of the wallet instance. ⚠️

 .. attention::
   ⚠️ For this DR we will not deal with how point 5 and 9 will be guaranteed as it is still under discussion.
-For now we will consider any authentic and non-revocable wallet instance.
+For now, we will consider any authentic and non-revocable wallet instance.

 High-end design